 Review under the Community Care and Assisted Living Act and the Hospital Act

-Under the Community Care and Assisted Living Act, a licensee, which includes an officer, director, agent, designate or employee, of a community care facility must not persuade or induce or attempt to persuade or induce a person in care or a resident to:
+Under the Community Care and Assisted Living Act, a licensee, which includes an officer, director, agent, designate or employee, of a community care facility must not persuade or induce or attempt to persuade or induce a person in care to: